edalonzoh90/CSharpFundamentals/README.md

 - ***Anonymous Types*** Anonymous types are defined by their named data members.
 - ***Extension Methods*** You can "extend" a class without creating a derived class by creating a separate type.
 That type contains methods that can be called as if they belonged to the original type.
 - ***Implicitly Typed Local Variables*** Use implicit typing to instruct the compiler to determine a variable's type at compile time.
+- ***Struct type*** is a value type that can encapsulate data and related functionality.
+Typically, you use structure types to design small data-centric types that provide little or no behavior.
+- ***Enum*** Is a value type defined by a set of named constants of the underlying integral numeric type.

 [Documentation](https://learn.microsoft.com/es-es/dotnet/csharp/fundamentals/tutorials/classes)